vaclavak/Powderchests/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests.

+## Important
+The counter does NOT save between sessions!
+If you quit minecraft it will reset!

 ## License

 This project is licensed under the [Apache License 2.0](LICENSE).